Frequently Asked Questions

 The following are the steps to prepare before the surgery:

-- The present and past medical history and medications history of the patient will be evaluated by the doctor.
+- The present and past medical history and medication history of the patient will be evaluated by the doctor.

 - The doctor will suggest the patient to undergo different lab tests before the surgery.